 There are a wide variety of materials available for a patio.
 Below are a few options that will affect your bottom line:

 Is the least expensive material for a new patio.
-It’s simply concrete poured to the desired shape.
+It’s simply poured concreted and formed to the desired shape.
 You can dress up your concrete slab with outdoor throw rugs and colorful plantings.

 Costs more than concrete pavers, but mimics the unique designs and color patterns of higher cost materials such as brick and natural stone.